QCMM/workshop2017/Free_energy_day1/solvation_free_energies/README.md

 # Solvation free energies in implicit and explicit solvent with Yank

+This directory provides Session 1's material on solvation free energy calculations; the key content is in the Jupyter notebook [`Session1.ipynb`](Session1.ipynb) which can be launched from the command-line by `jupyter notebook Session1.ipynb`.

-This directory provides `run_hydration.py`, a simple command-line script which runs Yank.
+This also draws on `run_hydration.py`, a simple command-line script which runs Yank.
-Basically it provides a wrapper which helps create Yank YAML input for some common use cases, allowing hydration free energy calculations:
+Basically this script provides a wrapper which helps create Yank YAML input for some common use cases, allowing hydration free energy calculations:
 - in implicit solvent (GBSA)
 - in explicit solvent (TIP3P, but easily generalizable to TIP4PEw)
 - From mol2, sdf, or pdb files